Neil Diamond's Success and Achievements in Timeline

 March 14, 2011: Induction into the Rock and Roll Hall of Fame

-On March 14, 2011, Neil Diamond was inducted into the Rock and Roll Hall of Fame at a ceremony held at the Waldorf-Astoria Hotel in New York City.
+On March 14, 2011, Neil Diamond was inducted into the Rock and Roll Hall of Fame at a ceremony at the Waldorf-Astoria Hotel in New York City.

-August 10, 2012: Star on the Hollywood Walk of Fame
+August 10, 2012: Received a star on the Hollywood Walk of Fame

 On August 10, 2012, Neil Diamond received a star on the Hollywood Walk of Fame.

-2018: Received the Grammy Lifetime Achievement Award
+2018: Grammy Lifetime Achievement Award

 2019: "Sweet Caroline" selected for preservation